199th Infantry Regiment (United States)

 The 199th Infantry Regiment is a regiment of the United States Army, Louisiana Army National Guard.
-They are no longer a maneuver element, and today perform duties as a Regional Training Institute at Louisiana National Guard Training Center Pineville.
-The 199th Infantry Regiment was formed on 1 May 1952 and served the state of Louisiana until 4 August 1960, when it was consolidated with the 156th Infantry Regiment.
-Between 1960 and 1997, the remnants of the 199th became known as the Louisiana Military Academy, and conducted training for the Guard.
-The regiment was reactivated on 3 July 1997 as the 199th Regiment, in order to serve as the Louisiana National Guard's RTI.
-Today, they teach the following courses; Officer Candidate School (OCS), Warrior Leadership Course (WLC), Advanced Leadership Course, Military Police School (31B), Horizontal Engineer School (12N), Vertical Engineer School (12W), and Transportation School (88M).
+They are no longer a maneuver element.
+The 199th Infantry Regiment was formed on 1 May 1952 and served the state of Louisiana until 4 August 1960.
+The regiment was reactivated on 3 July 1997 as the 199th Regiment, in order to serve as part of the Louisiana National Guard.